CallMeGwei/profess.eth/README.md

-# profess
+# profess.eth

-An open, immutable, transparent credential platform that seeks to democratize attestations and certifications.
+An open, immutable, transparent, credential registry that seeks to democratize attestations and certifications.